 BOUNDARY REVIEW

 Land in the Rural Conservation Zone Schedule 2 within the Cobaw Biolink was reviewed against the following criteria:

-I and use
+Land use

 Extent of existing vegetation and biodiversity values

 Lot / property size

 Potential impacts on the productive use of agricultural land

 Potential wildfire implications

 LAND USE

 Land use within the Cobaw Biolink (Figure 22, Figure 23)

 Is predominantly broadacre grazing.

 Falls within the Macedon Ranges Wine Region Rural /environmental living is found off Three Chain Road and along Dons Road and a cluster tourism uses such as accommodation, Christmas tree farm and wineries are located along Romsey Road around Hesket.
 NATIVE VEGETATION AND BIODIVERSITY Intact and extensive vegetation patches are found on roadsides, the foothills of the Cobaw State Forest and between Deep Creek, Hennebergs Road and Three Chain Road (Figure 23).
 Shire-wide mapping of biodiversity values (Figure 24) for the Biodiversity Strategy highlights that there is native vegetation identified by modelling to be of high conservation values and sightings of Threatened Species have been recorded in the area.
 There is no evidence or data to determine if the extent of native vegetation is increasing or decreasing or whether the quality of the native vegetation is improving or declining.
 LOT AND PROPERTY SIZE There is a mix of lot sizes throughout the Cobaw Biolink area (Figure 25).
 There are clusters of lots under 4ha that are used for rural /or environmental living and these are mostly in single ownerships (Figure 26).
 Most lots are over 20ha in area and many larger are held as part of larger properties over 40ha in area.
 PRODUCTIVE USE OF AGRICULTURAL LAND Land within the Cobaw Biolink has been mapped as Strategic Agricultural Land associated with its pattern of lots, land capability and inclusion in an Industry Cluster (Figure 27).
 The area also falls within the Macedon Ranges Wine Region and there a number of wineries in the area.

-POTENTIAL WILDFIRE IMPLICATIONS

-The Bushfire Management Overlay has been applied to land adjoining the Cobaw Range and Macedon Regional Park within the Cobaw Biolink (Figure 22).

-KEY FINDINGS

-There is land within the Cobaw Biolink that is predominantly cleared, being used for livestock grazing, held in larger lots and properties and falls within land identified as Strategic Agricultural Land.
+POTENTIAL WILDFIRE IMPLICATIONS The Bushfire Management Overlay has been applied to land adjoining the Cobaw Range and Macedon Regional Park within the Cobaw Biolink (Figure 22).
+KEY FINDINGS There is land within the Cobaw Biolink that is predominantly cleared, being used for livestock grazing, held in larger lots and properties and falls within land identified as Strategic Agricultural Land.
 A suite of overlays ensures that new development is consistent with the environmental objectives of the area, in particular protection of native vegetation and water supply catchments.
 It is recommended this land is rezoned from Rural Conservation Schedule 2, to Farming Schedule 1.
 The objectives of the Farming Zone better aligns with the current land use, agricultural attributes and preferred outcomes which includes agriculture and enhancement of the Cobaw Biolink.
 Rezoning should be accompanied by introduction of an Environmental Significance Overlay that applies to the area incorporates objectives, strategies, application requirements and decision guidelines set out in Clause 21.05-1 Biodiversity and native vegetation management to ensure development contributes to enhancement of native vegetation and ecological connectivity.
+It is recommended that land adjoining the Cobaw Range and Macedon Ranges Regional Park be rezoned from Rural Conservation Zone Schedule 1 to Rural Conservation Zone Schedule 1 which better aligns with the attributes and preferred outcomes for the area.
 FIGURE 22: ZONES AND OVERLAYS